 OTHER HAIR TECHNIQUES

 Other hair techniques include Tissue Expansion and Flap Techniques.
-These techniques are typically utilized by plastic surgeons.
+These techniques are typically utilized by reconstructive surgeons.
 They “Pull Up” or “Move” sections of the scalp.
 These are very invasive procedures for very dramatic changes.

 Tissue expansion is a procedure commonly used in reconstructive surgery to repair burn wounds and injuries with significant skin loss.
 For hair restoration applications, a balloon-like device called a “tissue expander” is inserted beneath hair-bearing scalp that lies next to a bald area.
 The device is gradually inflated with salt water over a period of weeks, causing the skin to expand and grow.
 When the skin beneath the hair has stretched enough, another procedure is performed to bring the expanded skin over to cover the adjacent bald area.

 With Juri Flap surgery a section of bald scalp is cut out and a flap of hair-bearing skin is lifted off the surface while still attached at one end.
 The hair-bearing flap is brought into its new position and sewn into place, while remaining “tethered” to its original blood supply.
 A very abrupt, unnatural hairline results from this procedure so that in most cases, follicular unit transplantation is additionally performed to create a softer, more natural appearance.